Just Cause and Effect

 Just Cause and Effect – Selenium Deficiency in New Zealand is a summary of the sensibly-peer reviewed works of the doctors, scientists, researchers and thinkers from many disciplines who have been studying and publishing articles for decades.

 Such evidence-based science contrasts the summary of public opinions and policy clipped from mainstream New Zealand media during the past 30 years.

-I’ve included both here, for balance where balance is necessary, and to shine a light on the disturbing disconnect between academic and public knowledge.
+Both are included here, for balance where balance is necessary, and to shine a light on the disturbing disconnect between academic and public knowledge.

 If you read just one book this year, Just Cause and Effect – Selenium Deficiency in New Zealand should be it.
 Because it’s not rocket science, it’s all just cause and effect.
 Buy it here, or borrow it from your local library.